vijitak/micro-arcade-W16/README.md

 * Write an AI that could reliably beat the game.
 The AI must be intelligent.

 # Proposal

+## Step 0 of 2

+**NOTE!!!**: This project will be limited to the first 45 teams to request this project.
+Your team MUST submit a request using the [Arduino Team Sign-Up form](http://goo.gl/forms/DAWJBoLh79) by 11:59 pm on March 24th. **Only one sign up per team, please**.
+Failure to do so will disqualify your team from selecting this project.
+Also note that if the limit of 45 teams is reached, no futher teams will be allowed to complete this project.
+Form your team early and complete the [Arduino Team Sign-Up form](http://goo.gl/forms/DAWJBoLh79)!
+Then your team may complete and submit your proposal, as detailed below.

 ## Step 1 of 2